Bus the journey from from Vang Vieng to Vientiane is by road is scheduled to take from 3 to 5 hours depending upon which

 Buy Tickets from Vang Vieng to Vientiane

 Use the Search Box to buy your bus tickets from Vang Vieng to Vientiane.

 Vang Vieng Bus Station

-Naga Travel bus services to Vientiane depart from Soutchai Travel in Vang Vieng town centre.
+Soutchai Travel bus services from Vang Vieng to Vientiane depart from the Soutchai Travel Office in Vang Vieng town centre.

 Vientiane Bus Station